Scripting reference

 block

 Blocks individual requests from loading.
 The command matches the list of things to block against the full url of each request (including host name).
+Takes a space-delimited list of requests to block.

 // usage: block <block strings>

-block adswrapper.js addthis.com
+block adswrapper.js addthis.comblockDomains

 Blocks all requests from the given domains from loading.
 Takes a space-delimited list of full domains to block.